Each is defined by how you get out of bed in the morning.

 By creating a map of the steps they will be going through and explaining each step to them, you will ensure that they are comfortable with the process… and with you.

-Do your buyer and your business a favor by planning out the process.
+Do your buyer and your business a favor by planning out the process and being ready to answer the questions you know they are going to ask.

 One of the first things you will learn in running a business is that, no matter how hard you work at making the client relationship run smoothly, the client-builder interface is not always friendly.
 Recognizing that, it is important to be prepared for the possibility of problems.